Microsoft Licensing

 If you go beyond that, you pay extra.
 Key points:

-• Managing Storage: Keep an eye on your storage consumption.
+• Managing Storage: Monitor your storage consumption closely.
 Dynamics 365 admin center shows how much of each capacity youโ€™ve used.
-Implement data retention policies: archive or delete data that isnโ€™t needed for live.
+Implement data retention policies: archive or delete data that is no longer needed for live operations.
 For example, you might purge support cases older than X years or move email attachments to an external repository after a period.
-Reducing unnecessary data controls, licensing costs, and running the application efficiently.
-If you know youโ€™ll ingest a huge volume of data (say, migrating legacy records or a one-time import of millions of leads), discuss with Microsoft โ€“ sometimes there are temporary allowances or you might decide to purchase additional capacity for that period.
+Reducing unnecessary data controls, licensing costs, and optimizing application performance.
+If you know youโ€™ll ingest a large volume of data (such as migrating legacy records or a one-time import of millions of leads), discuss this with Microsoft โ€“ sometimes temporary allowances are available, or you may decide to purchase additional capacity for that period.

 Pricing Differences Across Applications

-Each Dynamics 365 application has its own pricing structure and a wide variation in cost per user (or per capacity unit).
+Each Dynamics 365 application has its pricing structure and a wide variation in cost per user (or per capacity unit).

 A few notable differences:

-• CRM vs ERP License Costs: CRM apps (customer engagement) like Sales and Customer Service have list prices roughly in the $65โ€“$95 per user/month range for enterprise-level plans.
-ERP apps like Finance and Supply Chain Management are much higher, often around $180+ per user/month.
+• CRM vs. ERP License Costs: CRM apps (customer engagement tools) like Sales and Customer Service have list prices ranging roughly from $65 to $95 per user per month for enterprise-level plans.
+ERP apps, such as Finance and Supply Chain Management, are significantly more expensive, often costing over $ 180 per user/month.
 Microsoft values ERP functionality more (typically, ERP users are fewer in number but have high-value roles).
 CIOs should not be shocked when a 200-user CRM and a 200-user ERP system have vastly different licensing bills.
 Note that some CRM apps have Professional editions (with limited features) at lower prices; these can be used to save money if the advanced capabilities of the Enterprise edition arenโ€™t needed for certain users.

 • Light Users (Team Members): The โ€œTeam Memberโ€ license is very inexpensive (~$8) compared to any full user license.
 This is ideal for employees who only need to occasionally view or input minor data in Dynamics 365.
 Organizations often license large populations (e.g., all frontline workers) as Team Members to give them basic self-service access to records.
-It is important to ensure these users remain within their allowed functionality; if they start doing more, youโ€™ll need to upgrade them to a full license โ€“ a big jump in cost.
+It is essential to ensure that these users remain within their allowed functionality; if they exceed their limits, youโ€™ll need to upgrade them to a full license, a significant increase in cost.
 However, leveraging Team Member licenses for the right roles can dramatically lower your average cost per user.

 Always evaluate such products on a case-by-case basis.
 Sometimes, the breakeven point versus a per-user model is very favorable; other times, it can be expensive if your usage is high.